jackrcole/multi-agent-algos/index.md

      1. Train a generative model to capture the behavior policy distribution.
      2. Learn a Q-function that evaluates state-action pairs while constraining actions to be similar to those in the dataset.
    - This formulation helps balance between maximizing the Q-value and staying close to the behavior policy, which is crucial for offline learning in multi-agent settings.

-2. **Multi-Agent Constrained Policy Optimization (MACPO)**:
-   - MACPO extends Constrained Policy Optimization to multi-agent scenarios for offline learning (Yang et al., 2022).
-Offline multi-agent reinforcement algorithms learn from a fixed dataset of experiences without direct interaction with the environment.
-In this section, we will survey some offline MARL algorithms.

 #### Multi-Agent Constrained Policy Optimization (MACPO)